RosettaCommons/FvHallucinator/README.md

 For a full list of options, run ```python3 hallucinate.py -h ```.

 ## Folding hallucinated sequences with DeepAb

+This step requires PyRosetta.
 For folding hallucinated sequences with DeepAb and obtaining RMSDs, run:

 ```bash